How Did Butter Become a Villain in the Quest for Good Health?

-We’ve all been told that a diet with high levels of fat is bad for us.
-In other words, butter is bad for our hearts.
-Time after time we’ve been warned by nutritional experts that the saturated fat in butter can be the cause of heart disease.
-Because of this, most of us might have eliminated butter from our diet completely.
-But recent studies have found that might not be the case.
-There are undeniably several health benefits to butter.
+We’ve all heard that consuming high levels of fat is bad for us.
+In other words, butter is bad for our health.
+For years nutritional experts have warned that the saturated fat in butter can be directly linked to heart disease.
+Because of this, many of us probably avoided butter like the plague.
+But recent studies have found butter isn’t as bad for us as we’ve been told.
+There are certainly several health benefits to butter.

-According to recently published documents, during the 1960s scientists were paid by the sugar industry to downplay the fact that an excess intake of sugar can cause heart disease.
+Recently published documents show that in the 1960s, the sugar industry paid scientists to downplay the fact that sugar can cause cardiovascular problems.
 Instead, scientists were encouraged to point the finger towards saturated fats as the culprit behind heart issues.
-With this news came the popularity of low-fat diets.
-People purged their homes of butter filled their shopping carts with margarine.
-Throughout the years butter has been blamed for multiple health issues, ranging from ovarian cancer to clogged arteries.
+After word got out, low-fat diets became popular.
+People purged their homes of butter and started to eat margarine.
+Throughout the years butter has been blamed for multiple health problems, ranging from clogged arteries to ovarian cancer.

-Recent studies have found that low-fat diets had the same susceptibility to heart disease than those on higher fat diets.
+Recent studies have found that low-fat diets are just as susceptible to heart problems than those on higher fat diets.
 What does this imply?
-Simple– butter is not the cause of heart disease.
-Eating a lot of butter for a long period of time will be bad for you.
-But you shouldn’t feel guilty for slapping a little more butter on your dinner roll or adding a few more slices of butter to your sauteing chicken.
+Simply that butter does not cause heart problems.
+Like with any food, consuming a lot of butter for a long period of time is bad for you.
+But you shouldn’t feel guilty for spreading a little extra butter on your dinner roll or adding a few more pads of butter to your sauteing chicken.

-- Because of the vitamins K and D found it butter, it may be able to help boost bone density and muscle strength.
+- Because of the vitamins K and D found it butter, it may be able to help boost muscle strength and bone density.

-- Sodium butyrate is found in butter and might help reduce diabetes symptoms.
+- Sodium butyrate, which is found in butter, might help lessen diabetes symptoms.

-- It might be able to help minimize colorectal cancer, because of the conjugated linoleic acid found in butter.
+- It could help minimize colorectal cancer, because of the conjugated linoleic acid found in butter.

-- Vitamins A, D and K- all of which are found in butter -could help fight tooth decay and cavities.
+- Vitamins A, D and K- all of which are found in butter -could help fight cavities and tooth decay.

 So next time you reach for the butter, don’t fret!
 Just think about the health benefits of it– the rumors to blame butter for heart issues are a myth.
-Enjoy your butter and enjoy your life.
+Don’t be afraid to enjoy butter.